janaagaard75/app-store-ratings/README.md

 # App Store Ratings

-Fetch and analyse ratings in the iOS App Store.
+Fetch ratings from the iOS App Store.